If you are in immediate danger or a life-threatening situation call 911.

 How to Clear Browser History

 There are many ways that someone could use technology to harm a survivor.
-However, there are actions you can take to lower your risk.
+However, there are things survivors can do to lower their risk.

 • Securing your devices and accounts